Farmers market resources

 - Where: Young's Shopping Center parking lot at 900 W. Washington St. in Marshfield, Mo.

 - Contact: Sue DeWitt, Phone: 417-473-6910, or email [email protected], or see Facebook page.

 C Highway Produce Auction, State Highway Short P, Seymour, MO

-- When: The auctions are held Fridays starting April 19(?) through May, and Tuesdays and Fridays in June, July, August, September and October.
+- When: The auctions are held Fridays starting April 6 through May, and Tuesdays and Fridays in June, July, August, September and October.
 Auction start time is 10 a.m.
 A special Flower Sale will be held Tuesday, May 8.